ekuiter/torte/README.md

 - As an alternative to the self-extracting installer shown above, you can clone this repository and run experiments with `./torte.sh <experiment-file>`.
 - A running experiment can be stopped with `Ctrl+C`.
   If this does not respond, try `Ctrl+Z`, then `./torte.sh stop`.
-- Run `./torte.sh help` to get further usage information.
+- Run `./torte.sh help` to get further usage information (e.g., running an experiment over SSH and im-/export of Docker containers).
 - Developers are recommended to use [ShellCheck](https://www.shellcheck.net/) to improve code quality.

 ## Bundled Tools